seoterran/feedback/README.md

 ##	API documentation

- * GET localhost:3013/feedbacks `fetch all feedbacks data`
- * The backend port(3013) can be modified in .env file in the root folder
+ * GET localhost:3013/feedbacks `fetch all feedbacks data` (The backend port can be modified in .env file in the root folder)

     Response fields